Cloudslab/TrustMesh/k3s-cluster-setup-guide/K3S_CLUSTER_SETUP.md

 ## 2. K3S Agent Setup

-1. Locate the `setup-k3s-agent.sh` script in the current directory.
+1. In rest of the 5 nodes, locate the `setup-k3s-agent.sh` script in the current directory.
 2. Update the following environment variables in the script:

    ```bash